-PROFILE: The mission of the Doris Duke Charitable Foundation is "to improve the quality of people's lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke’s properties.”
+PROFILE: The Doris Duke Charitable Foundation (DDCF) seeks to “improve the quality of people’s lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke’s properties.”
 The Foundation prioritizes large dance organizations over smaller ones, though this is not always the case as the occasional smaller program has received funding in the past.
 It does its dance grantmaking through its Performing Arts funding area.

 DDCF primarily supports two types of major organizations: established dance institutions and organizations that make grants and provide support to individuals and smaller dance companies.
 The foundation has four major grantmaking strategies:

-Artistic Creation and Distribution - This competitive initiative supports the commissioning, production, and presentation of new works.
+Artistic Creation and Touring - This competitive initiative supports the commissioning, production, and presentation of new works.
 DDCF does not currently offer grants directly through this initiative; rather they are offered through intermediaries, the Creative Capital Foundation, the National Performance Network, and the New England Foundation for the Arts.

-Support for Organizations - Grants awarded under this initiative focus on supporting innovative approaches to addressing current concerns, such as audience engagement and retention, in the performing arts.
-Currently DDCF offers grants through the Dance/USA Engaging Dance Audiences Program (for engagement), the EMCArts Innovation Lab for the Performing Arts (for developing strategies to address challenges facing the arts), and the Theatre Communications Group's Audience Re(E)volution (for audience engagement and community development).
+Support for Organizations - Grants awarded under this initiative support innovative approaches to addressing current concerns in the performing arts, such as audience engagement and retention.
+Currently DDCF offers grants through the Dance/USA Engaging Dance Audiences Program, the National Subsidy Programs, and the National Dance Project.

-Note that the foundation doesn't take unsolicited proposals, but does accept letters of inquiry.
+Note that the foundation doesn't take unsolicited proposals, but it does accept letters of inquiry.